 If your dog has colored green eye discharge, yellow eye discharge or another colored eye discharge, schedule a vet appointment immediately.
 Other signs of problematic dog eye discharge include squinting, a red-looking eye, or if your dog is rubbing or pawing at his eye.
 If you think something is wrong with your dog’s eye, don’t wait too long to make that vet appointment — his eyesight could be at risk.

 Abnormal eye leakage might signal a dog eye infection or other issues.

 “The presence of ocular discharge is a non-specific sign,” Dr. Kimmitt says.
 “This means that it can be caused by a variety of ocular disorders.
 Common causes of dog eye discharge include ulcers, entropion, keratoconjunctivitis sicca and conjunctivitis (allergic or bacterial).”
 A corneal ulcer is damage to the cornea, which is the clear membrane that covers the iris and pupil.

 Entropion is a condition in which the eyelid rolls inward, causing eyelashes to rub against the cornea.
 Keratoconjunctivitis sicca (called dry eye) is dryness of the conjunctiva, which is membrane that covers the white part of the eye.
 Conjunctivitis (sometimes called pink eye) is inflammation of the eye.
 A vet exam and tests can pinpoint the cause of your dog’s abnormal eye discharge.

 Poodles and Cocker Spaniels are more prone to blocked tear ducts, too.
 Usually, these ducts drain the tears from your dog’s eyes out through the nose and back of the throat.
-When the tear ducts are blocked, there’s nowhere for the tears to drain, so they spill over the eye rims and run down the face.
+With the tear ducts blocked, there’s nowhere for the tears to drain, so they spill over the eye rims and run down the face.